AP2679/defi-cw1/README.md

 ### PokemonCard Security

-- **Access Control**: Only the contract owner can mint new Pokemon NFTs using onlyOwner.
+- **Access Control**: Only the contract owner can mint new Pokemon NFTs using `onlyOwner`.
 Prevents unauthorized token creation.
-- **Safe Transfers**: Uses ERC721 safe transfer functions to ensure NFTs are only sent to compatible addresses.
+- **Safe Transfers**: Uses **ERC721** safe transfer functions to ensure NFTs are only sent to compatible addresses.
 - **Pause Functionality**: Contract owner can pause and unpause minting and transfer-related operations during emergencies.

 ### PokemonMarketplace Security